 Biomarker, Imaging and Quality of Life Studies Funding Program (BIQSFP)

 The National Cancer Institute (NCI) invites National Clinical Trials Network (NCTN) Groups and NCI Community Oncology Research Program (NCORP) Research Bases to apply for funding to support biomarker, imaging, and symptom science/quality of life (symptom science/QOL) studies.
-All study applications must be associated with NCI clinical trial concepts or protocols.
+All studies must be associated with NCI clinical trial concepts or protocols.

 - Randomized phase 2 or phase 3 treatment trials